-Carson Konrade is in his first year as an assistant coach with the Trojans.
-In addition to helping with the men’s basketball team, Carson is a student in the PTA program at CCC.
-Carson played for the Trojans from 2010-2012 when Coach Grafel was the assistant coach at Colby, earning All-KJCCC West Division Honorable Mention distinction as a sophomore in 2011-12.
+Carson Konrade enters his first year as an assistant coach with the Trojans.
+In addition to helping with the men’s basketball team, he is a student in the physical therapist assistant program at CCC.
+Konrade played for the Trojans from 2010-2012 when Coach Grafel was the assistant coach.
+He earned All-KJCCC West Division Honorable Mention distinction as a sophomore in 2011-12.
 In his sophomore season, he led the team in scoring at 14.3 points per game, while pulling down 6.1 rebounds, shooting 44.2 percent from the field and 38.8 percent beyond the 3-point line.
-Draining a team high 78.3 point field goals and he reached the foul line 115 times, where he shot 74.8%.
-Carson was also an Academic All-American here at Colby!
+He drained a team high 78 three- point field goals and reached the foul line 115 times, where he shot 74.8 percent.

-After graduating from CCC as an Academic All-American, Carson finished his career at Fort Hays State University.
-His senior year he averaged 12.7 points and 3.8 rebounds per game, on his way to becoming a first team all-conference selection in the MIAA.
+After graduating from CCC as an Academic All-American in 2012, Konrade finished his career at Fort Hays State University.
+As a senior he averaged 12.7 points and 3.8 rebounds per game on his way to a First Team All-Conference selection in the MIAA.

 Coach Grafel said of him: “Carson is one of the hardest workers I have seen since I started coaching.
 He knows how to play the game better than anyone I have come across and can now help our guys understand that.
 The community loves Carson and he is another great addition to the Trojan family.”